phetsims/natural-selection/doc/model.md

 eliminating them.
 Each environmental factor has a corresponding "slice" of the generation clock (shown on the clock) during which it is applied.

+Environmental factors are applied in this order: wolves, tough food, limited food.

 ### Wolves

 The wolves "slice" of the generation clock occurs from 2:00-6:00, which is when you'll see them